1st Jul 2010 Author: Robert Machin

-Nothing can be more frustrating or annoying for an evaluator than searching for a response in a tsunami of words.
-It takes discipline, but reading and analysing the questions carefully and responding to them succinctly will win the clients favour every time.
+Nothing is more frustrating or annoying for an evaluator than searching for a response in a tsunami of words.
+It takes discipline, but reading and analysing the questions carefully and responding to them succinctly will win the clients favour every time

 An old school lesson

-It's amazing how those old school lessons come back to you from time to time with relevance you would never have imagined when they were first learnt.
+It's amazing how those old school lessons come back to you from time to time with relevance you would never have imagined when they were first learned.

 It was my English teacher who taught me a lesson I'll never forget.
 My teacher had been frustrated by the number of excellent answers he, and ultimately the examiners, received that didn't match the questions that had been asked.
 He was teaching one of life's truly valuable lessons.